Facilities Services Safety

 The following modifications can be made using the new system:

 - Building Emergency Plan Information

 ** Please note, assembly routes are not able to be uploaded at this time.
-This will be an added feature, please email me building assembly routes and I will upload them accordingly.
+This will be an added feature, please email the Emergency Management Coordinator your building assembly routes to be uploaded accordingly.

 Update Building Info and Plans Electronically - UT Austin-BEP

-- To understand instructions about what to do in an emergency, become familiar with the terms and procedures described in this link: preparedness.utexas.edu/safety/emergency-terms.
+To understand instructions about what to do in an emergency, become familiar with the terms and procedures described in this link: https://emergencymanagement.utexas.edu/safety/emergency-terms.

 Fire Prevention / Inspections